 More achievements followed.
 Because of LifeStyle’s dedication to clean energy, like-minded forward-thinking developers of master-planned towns like Viera and Harmony, Florida, welcomed LifeStyle Homes into their communities.

-Earlier this year, Jake made the hard decision to resign as CEO of LifeStyle Homes in order to pursue his lifelong dream of coaching college basketball.
-While his leadership at LifeStyle and his presence in the community is sorely missed, we’re happy to announce that Jake’s brother, Jordan Luhn, has stepped in to take the helm.
+In 2013, Jake made the hard decision to resign as CEO of LifeStyle Homes in order to pursue his lifelong dream of coaching college basketball.
+While his leadership at LifeStyle and his presence in the community is sorely missed, Jake’s brother, Jordan Luhn, has taken the helm at LifeStyle.
 Larry Hufford’s daughter, Karen Hufford, has also joined LifeStyle Homes to carry on the family business.

 LifeStyle Homes is a family company.
 LifeStyle Homes is a forever company.
 As we move into our next chapter, we know challenges are par for the course.
 But we also know what it takes to succeed.
 Jordan and Karen grew up watching and learning from their fathers who, every day, did what’s right for their customers, community and country.
 The values of small-town America were instilled early on in Jordan and Karen, and they will continue unwaveringly.